History of golf: Early golf in Scotland

-Mary, Queen of Scots played, and she was accused of playing "pell-mell and golf" at Seton Palace after her husband Lord Darnley was murdered in 1567, when she ought to have been in solemn mourning.
+In March 1561, Thomas Eduein of Stirling attacked his neighbours with a golf club.
+Mary, Queen of Scots played golf, and she was accused of playing "pell-mell and golf" at Seton Palace after her husband Lord Darnley was murdered in 1567, when she ought to have been in solemn mourning.
 George Buchanan wrote that she had been following her "usual amusements in the adjoining fields that were plainly not adapted to women".

 An entry in the Town Council Minutes of Edinburgh for 19 April 1592 includes golf in a list of pursuits to be avoided on the Sabbath.
 On 13 February 1593 the Duke of Lennox and Sir James Sandilands decided to go down to Leith to play golf.
 On the way they met members of the Graham family who were feuding with Sandilands, and fought with pistols instead.

 The account book of lawyer Sir John Foulis of Ravelston records that he played golf at Musselburgh Links on 2 March 1672, and this has been accepted as proving that The Old Links, Musselburgh, is the oldest playing golf course in the world.
 There is also a story that Mary, Queen of Scots played there in 1567.

 James VII of Scotland, while still Duke of Albany, was said to have played the first international golf contest in 1681 when he participated in a game against two English courtiers as part of a bet over rights to claim the game for Scotland or England.
 His teammate was said to be one John Paterson, who received as payment, enough money to build a mansion on the area of Edinburgh now known as Golfers Land.